 The Pitta mask has no filter inside and is made completely of polyurethane, the same material used to make sponges.
-Conversely, N95 masks like the 3M ones have an electrostatic filter inside.
+The Pitta official store has a graphic explaining this:

 The results weren’t pretty.

 The Pitta mask captured an astounding 0% of 0.3-micron particles and only 64% of larger 2.5-micron particles.
 In fact, even a surgical mask would provide more protection from PM2.5 than the Pitta mask!
-Meanwhile, the 3M masks performed captured over 90%.
+Meanwhile, the 3M masks captured over 90%.

 Is this a fluke—maybe some sort of problem with the testing method?
 AQ Blue, a company that produces air pollution masks, tested the Pitta masks with different equipment and came up with nearly identical results.

-Merits of the Pitta
+Merits of The Pitta Masks

+Pitta claims their mask is 99% effective at filtering out pollen and dust particles, which range from 5-100 microns in size.
 Our particle counter doesn’t report 10-micron particles, but it does report 5-micron particles.
 The Pitta captured 86% of 5-micron particles.
 For larger 10-micron particles, the Pitta will likely be even more effective, so there is a decent chance it lives up to that claim.

 Pollen allergies are a big deal in Japan, so the Pitta may serve those users well.
 The problem is many people in China use masks for air pollution, so they could easily be misled into think they’re protected with the Pitta masks.